jameswettenhall/java-npm-gradle-integration-example/README.md

 The Java project is built with Gradle in a regular way, no fancy things here.

-The NPM build is done using [gradle-node-plugin](https://github.com/srs/gradle-node-plugin), which integrates NodeJS-based projects with Gradle without requiring to have NodeJS installed on the system.
+The NPM build is done using [gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin), which integrates NodeJS-based projects with Gradle without requiring to have NodeJS installed on the system.

 Output of the NPM build is packaged into a JAR file and added as a regular dependency to the Java project.

-### Digression - _gradle-node-plugin_
-During work on this article an actively developed [fork of gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin) has appeared.
-It's a good news since the original plugin seemed abandoned.
-However, due to the early phase of the fork development, we decided to stick with the [original plugin](https://github.com/srs/gradle-node-plugin), eventually upgrading in the future.

 ## Initial setup